microsoft/FluidFramework/packages/framework/last-edited/README.md

 LastEditedTracker tracks the last edit to a document, such as the client who last edited the document and the time it happened.

-It has to be created by passing a `SummarizableObject`:
+It is created by passing a `SummarizableObject`:
 ```
 constructor(
     private readonly summarizableObject: SummarizableObject,